Moremar/IT_tutorials/CyberSecurity/Linux/Linux.md

 When working with a remote machine, we may not have access to a GUI so the parted CLI can be the only way.
 If we need to include parted commands in scripts, then the in-terminal commands can be considered.

-To create an exFAT partition, we need to first create an NTFS partition with `parted` (it does not supports exFAT) :
+To create an exFAT partition, we need to first create an NTFS partition with `parted` (it does not support exFAT) :
 ```shell
 mkpart primary ntfs 2048s 1000   # create a partition with NTFS of 1GB
 ```